Gig economy: everything you need to know about this labor market

 Is the gig economy growing?
 Why is the gig economy growing?

 In recent years, there were 5 elements that triggered the growth of the gig economy.

 1. The internet has made finding and organizing gigs easier

-Nowadays, with an ever-growing list of freelance websites, it’s now much easier for freelancers to find gigs.
-Moreover, the variety of available gigs is rapidly growing as well, and gig workers can take their pick between general and niche-specific freelance job boards, platforms, and bidding websites.
+Nowadays, with an ever-growing list of freelance websites, it’s much easier for freelancers to find gigs.
+Moreover, the variety of available gigs is rapidly growing, and gig workers can take their pick between general and niche-specific freelance job boards, platforms, and bidding websites.

 2. New technologies have made handling gigs easier

 Nowadays, with new, efficient freelancer apps emerging every day to make sure freelancers track time spent on projects correctly, bill clients accurately, as well as communicate and collaborate with companies and clients remotely, the gig economy has every opportunity to thrive.

 3. The crisis changed the way people work

 Each time there’s a crisis, the gig economy grows.

 Similar to the 2009 recession, the COVID-19 pandemic has demonstrated a trend of wage cuts and layoffs.
 As a result, people have been forced to turn to other means to make the income they need, directing their attention towards gigs.